PADI Rebreather Instructor: 15,000 THB

 - Candidates attend four Instructor Trainer-led curriculum presentations.

 - Candidates give at least 2 x Confined Water Teaching presentations and 2 x Practical Application presentations.
-As with the PADI IDC you will also give Two Knowledge Development presentations.
-And lastly 1 x Open water Teaching presentation integrating two skills.
+As with the PADI IDC you will also give 2 Knowledge Development presentations.
+And lastly 1 x Open water Teaching presentation integrating 2 skills.

 a.
 Knowledge development – 3.5